panchiniak/proc/README.md

 Add support for text fields.
 Add support for removal and update of protected content.
 Add status access control (published/unpublished).
+Add GUI page for updating the CSV of yellow flagged browser identification.

 MAINTAINERS
 -----------